Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 # E-commerce-Funnel-and-Customer-Behavior-Analysis
 E-commerce funnel and customer behavior analysis using SQL and Python

+## Problem

+The business needed to understand why users were browsing the catalog but not purchacing.

+## Approach

+I cleaned and normalized raw Shopify and sales data, calculated core purchase and funnel metrics, built dashboards of KPI metrics, and performed exploratory analysis to identify product discovery issues and prepare the analytical foundation for a future recommendation system.

+## Key Finding

+The largest funnel drop was found at the view→cart stage (~13%), indicating friction at the product discovery step rather than at checkout.

+## Next Step

+This finding motivated the [further recommendation system project](https://github.com/Ichwour/Personalized-Recommendation-System-ML-Pipeline), focused on improving product selection through personalized candidate ranking.

 ## Data Extraction & Cleaning Demo

 The raw Shopify export contained many technical and unstructured fields.